explaingit

 TLDR

-A free, step-by-step guide to hardening Linux servers against attacks, covering SSH security, firewalls, intrusion detection, and rootkit scanning.
+A comprehensive step-by-step guide for locking down a Linux server exposed to the internet, covering SSH hardening, firewalls, intrusion detection, antivirus, and rootkit detection.

 Mindmap